syncfusion-content/ej2-asp-core-mvc-docs/ej2-asp-core-mvc/schedule/EJ2_ASP.MVC/clipboard.md

 {% endtabs %}
 {% endif %}

-## Modifying Content Before Pasting
+## Modifying content before pasting

 You can modify the content of an appointment before pasting it by using [`beforePaste`](https://help.syncfusion.com/cr/aspnetmvc-js2/Syncfusion.EJ2.Schedule.Schedule.html#Syncfusion_EJ2_Schedule_Schedule_BeforePaste) event accessing the appointment details and making necessary changes.